vukcevich/FetchMobileTakeHome/README.md

 ### Summary:
-It's a simple single screen as per request.
-I display recipes with name, cuisine and small photo.
+It's a single screen as per instructions.
+I just display recipes with name, cuisine and small photo.
 For small photo, I use image caching.

 ### Focus Areas: